Celebrating our 20th Anniversary

 Photography Statement

-Orin Langelle captures “the decisive moment” in his photography, aiming to document social injustices linked to land struggles and inspire action.
+Orin Langelle strives to captures “the decisive moment” in his photography, and aims to document social injustices linked to land struggles with the goal to inspire action.

 Explore Orin Langelle’s work at PhotoLangelle.org.